kkipngenokoech/100_days_of_code/REACT/README.md

     this folder holds development files
 6. [SRC](./hacker-stories/src/)
     this contains static files which include and not limited to all our css and js files

+N/B: the react commands that we may need are found in the [package.json](./hacker-stories/package.json) the scripts are run with a prefix of npm run, with an exceptions of `start` and `test` you can just `npm start` and `npm test`